LMFinney/cypress-ag-grid-bug-stopEditingWhenGridLosesFocus/README.md

 * Initial execution
 * After hitting the replay button
 * On Firefox 86 (I have not tested other browsers)
-* With the stopEditingWhenGridLosesFocus flag
+* Without the stopEditingWhenGridLosesFocus flag

 This seems to be the same general problem that was reported in https://github.com/cypress-io/cypress/issues/5394, but that was apparently